XHCDH-FM

 XHCDH-FM is a radio station on 104.1 FM in Ciudad Cuauhtémoc, Chihuahua, Mexico.
-The station is owned by Grupo BM Radio and known as La Sabrosita with a grupera format.
+The station is owned by Grupo BM Radio and known as La Sabrosita with a Regional Mexican format.

 History

 XHCDH received its concession on November 30, 1994.
 It was owned by José Guadalupe Bernal Vázquez.
 It was originally known as La Suavecita before changing to Digital Estéreo in 2000; the present La Sabrosita moniker was adopted in 2011.